 Activities and responsibilities vary; each position has a different description.

 Assistantship positions are designed to offer students mentoring and hands-on professional experience in projects and/or research applying theory to practice.
-To help ensure that we achieve this goal, Assistants and their Supervisors will be asked to complete an evaluation and survey each semester, prepare and present the project’s outcomes at a professional event, and provide a summary of the project and outcomes realized at the end of the academic year.
+To help ensure that we achieve this goal, assistants and their supervisors will be asked to complete an evaluation and survey each semester.

-- Application (download the 2017-2018 application here): Applications are accepted by email, regular mail, fax or in person - please help us save trees by sending your application and documents by e-mail.
+- Applications are accepted by email, regular mail, fax or in person - please help us save trees by sending your application and documents by e-mail.

 - Personal statement: provides an opportunity to present yourself, your interests, career goals and reasons for applying for a Graduate and/or Research Assistantship (two pages, any format).
 Include your five strongest skills.
 If you plan to apply for both – Graduate and Research Assistantship – make sure your personal statement is relevant to both types of positions.